tzolic/tzolic.github.io/README.md

 const scriptURL = 'your script url'
 ```

 - Test submitting a contact form on the portfolio website and see if it fills up a row.
-If it does, you're done!'
+If it does, you're done!

 ## License